Design and planning

 The inspection enables a detailed proposal to be prepared, outlining all factors relating to the fence including the alignment, earthworks required, type of pest proof fence best suited to the site, additional components required and the cost.

-Earthworks along the fence line may be required to provide a stable long-term base and to protect the fence base from erosion.
+Earthworks may be required along a fence line to provide a stable long-term base and to protect the fence base from erosion.

 The first stage of fence construction involves the construction of the base fence.
 The base fence provides the structural support required to carry the pest-proof mesh and hood structure.

-To ensure every fence built is completely pest proof, Xcluder® has developed a rigorous quality control programme for staff and any contractors working on our fence lines.
-Each fence we construct is built to detailed specifications and is rigorously inspected repeatedly through the period of construction.
+To ensure that every fence built is completely pest-proof, Xcluder® has developed a rigorous quality control programme for all staff and contractors.
+Each fence we construct is built to detailed specifications and is rigorously inspected, repeatedly through the construction period.

-Xcluder® have developed a pest-proof watergate design for permanently flowing streams that opens under high or flood flows and closes again when flow returns to normal levels.
+Xcluder® have developed a pest-proof watergate design for permanently-flowing streams and this opens under high flows and closes again when flows return to normal levels.

 Xcluder® has developed a selection of fail-safe, pest-proof pedestrian and vehicle access gate systems that cannot be left open or ajar by careless operators.

-For larger sites we recommend Xcluder's® Remote Electronic Surveillance System which provides 24 hour a day reporting of any fence breach caused by tree fall etc and reports any vehicle, pedestrian or water gate left open.
+For larger sites we recommend Xcluder’s® Remote Electronic Surveillance System which provides 24 hour reporting of any fence breach caused by tree fall or other events and reports any vehicle, pedestrian or water gate left open.

-Following the completion of the pest-proof fence, Xcluder® arrange for an independent inspection to be undertaken of the entire fenceline, after which the fence can be signed off as complete.
+Following the completion of a pest-proof fence, Xcluder® arrange for an inspection to be undertaken of the entire fenceline, after which the fence can be signed off as complete.